alanng10/class-lang/Docue/Article/Word/a.md

 Word "play" has meaning that is execute media effect.

+Word "pause" has meaning that is execute stop case.

+Word "resume" has meaning that is execute continue case.

 Word "volume" has meaning that is audio amplitude rate.

 Word "mute" has meaning that is audio enable.